ricosharp/blog/_posts/2018/2018-05-12-ScreenCloud-Player-on-a-Raspberry-Pi.md

 Configure Chromium to automatically start the ScreenCloud Player by editing the autostart file.
 Also, now is a good time to disable the screensaver.
 {% highlight bash %}
-~]$ nano /home/pi/.config/lxsession/LXDE-pi/autostart
+~]$ nano /etc/xdg/lxsession/LXDE-pi/autostart

 # Add this line:
-@chromium --app-id=efdahhfldoeikfglgolhibmdidbnpneo --disable-session-crashed-bubble
+@chromium-browser --app-id=efdahhfldoeikfglgolhibmdidbnpneo --disable-session-crashed-bubble

 # Comment out this line
 #@xscreensaver -no-splash